rodger0531/foobook-mirror/UI/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+03/03/2014 - Abdi and Philip

+	- Updated newsfeed.html to include:
+	 	- search.js in order to search for users and groups from the database
+	 	- session.js in order to store user_id in a session
+	 	- allresults.js in order to direct the user to the view all results page
+	 	- profile.js in order to direct the user to the profile page they clicked from the results

+	- Add allResults.html to request the user_id, first_name, middle_name, last_name, profile_picture, groups_id, groups_name from the server
+	  and display them in mutliple div boxes in either the people div or group div.

 27/02/2014 - Rodger

 	- Updated friendList.html to include session.js in order to store user_id in a session